chunyenHuang/hummusRecipe/README.md

 ## Features

+* Javascript with C++ library.
-* High performance creation, modification and parsing of PDF files and streams
+* High performance creation, modification and parsing of PDF files and streams.
 * Easy to create and modify PDF files.
 * Reusable components.